will-lancer/will-lancer.github.io/README.md

 # Main stuff
 ## Academics
-  * I am a physics and mathematics double major at Stony Brook university.
+  * I am a freshman physics and mathematics double major at Stony Brook university.
   * My research interests are: